 Breakdown writer Rick Draughon was the show's first website producer in 2000.

-Breakdown writer Christopher Dunn joined the show in June 2011.
+Breakdown writer Dave Ryan joined the show in 2012.

 Script editor Fran Myers has been with the show, off-and-on, since 1992.

-The dialogue writing staff of Carolyn Culliton, Richard Culliton, Jeanne Marie Ford, Janet Iacobuzio and Melissa Salmons.
+The dialogue writing staff of Lisa Connor, Carolyn Culliton, Richard Culliton, David Kreizman and Rebecca McCarty.

 The music team of D. Brent Nelson, Steve Reinhardt and Paul F. Antonelli.

-The Art Deparment: Production Designer Dan Olexiewicz, Asst.
-Art Director Danielle Mullen and Art Director Tom Early.
+The Art Deparment: Production Designer Dan Olexiewicz, Art Director Tom Early and Asst.
+Art Director Danielle Mullen.

 Associate Director Michael Fiamingo at his desk.